Tencent investment in Reddit sparks censorship worry

-SAN FRANCISCO • Social news website Reddit confirmed on Monday a new funding round that included a US$150 million (S$204 million) investment by Chinese technology behemoth Tencent, prompting concerns that "the front page of the Internet" might wind up censored.
+SAN FRANCISCO (AFP) - Reddit confirmed on Monday (Feb 11) a new funding round that included a US$150-million (S$204-million) investment by Chinese technology behemoth Tencent, prompting concerns that "the front page of the Internet" might wind up censored.

-San Francisco-based Reddit raised US$300 million at a US$3 billion valuation, with investors including Andreessen Horowitz, Fidelity, Sequoia and Tencent, the company's chief executive told CNBC.
+San Francisco-based Reddit raised a total of US$300 million at a US$3 billion valuation, with investors including Andreessen Horowitz, Fidelity, Sequoia and Tencent, the company's chief executive told CNBC.

-The TechCrunch website reported the funding round last week, but that information was unconfirmed until now.
+The TechCrunch website reported about the funding round last week, but that information was unconfirmed until now.

 Reddit said it planned to use the money for international expansion and to enhance its digital advertising platform to better compete in a market where Facebook and Google now take in most of the revenue.

-"We are the only company at our scale that is still a private company, so we have had a lot of investor attention in the last year," said Reddit chief executive Steve Huffman.
+"We are the only company at our scale that is still a private company, so we have had a lot of investor attention in the last year," Reddit chief executive Steve Huffman told CNBC.

-News of Tencent buying into the popular social news portal, which is banned in China, prompted concerns by some users that the platform could be vulnerable to the kind of online censorship that takes place in the Asian country.
+News of Tencent buying into the popular social news website, which is banned in China, prompted concerns by some users that the platform could be vulnerable to the kind of online censorship that takes place in that country.

 Reddit users protested, some posting pictures known to be banned in China, such as cartoon character Winnie the Pooh.

-A Pooh picture, voted to near the top of the Reddit homepage, had the caption: "Since Reddit took a US$150 million investment from Chinese censorship company Tencent, please welcome our leader President Xi."
+A Pooh picture voted to near the top of the Reddit homepage bore the caption: "Since Reddit took a US$150-million investment from Chinese censorship company Tencent, please welcome our leader President Xi."

 Images of the storybook bear were reportedly banned online in China after bloggers used them to represent Chinese President Xi Jinping in posts.